-With 66% of the Ugandan population employed in the agricultural sector in 2009 (Boysen, Jensen, and Matthews 2014), agricultural characteristics are an essential component of Ugandan households.
+With 66% of the Ugandan population employed in the agricultural sector in 2009 (Boysen et al., 2014), agricultural characteristics are an essential component of Ugandan households.
 The number of household members who have worked in sector other than agriculture is hypothesized to be positively related to dietary diversity because of its positive influence on income.
 Such jobs are could represent a significant source of income for households and make them economically more independent of the agricultural sector.
 In addition, the proportion of food items consumed from a household’s own farm production is expected to be positively correlated with dietary diversity of consumption.
 We hypothesize that a family with a farm has potentially greater access to a diversity of food items not otherwise available through the market or elsewhere.
 Whether the head of the household primarily makes economic farm decisions was evaluated.
 Jones et al. (2014), argue dietary diversity increases when the head of the household controls agricultural earnings decisions.
 The underlying assumption, presumably, is that the head of the household has as an aim high dietary diversity.
 Finally, we test whether a household’s total crop area has an influence on the income of the family and on own farm production consumption.
 More land and maybe more plots can encourage and allow households to produce a greater diversity of crops.
 Accordingly, this variable is presumed to be positively correlated with food diversity and caloric intakes of the household.

 Location